 A copy of the Terms of Reference of the Remuneration Committee can be found HERE.

-Karen Slatford chairs the Nominations Committee and its other members comprise Grahame Cook, Richard Pelly, Gervaise Slowey and Sarah Gentleman.
-The UK Corporate Governance Code recommends that all members of the Nominations Committee be Non-Executive Directors, independent in character and judgment and free from any relationship or circumstance which may, could or would be likely to, or appear to, affect their judgment.
+Karen Slatford chairs the Nomination Committee and its other members comprise Grahame Cook, Richard Pelly, Gervaise Slowey and Sarah Gentleman.
+The UK Corporate Governance Code recommends that all members of the Nomination Committee be Non-Executive Directors, independent in character and judgment and free from any relationship or circumstance which may, could or would be likely to, or appear to, affect their judgment.
 The Board considers that the Company complies with the requirements of the UK Corporate Governance Code in this respect.

 8. Board evaluation

 In line with the Board's Evaluation Policy, the Board conducts formal performance evaluations of each director and the full Board every year.
 The process is carried out by way of detailed questionnaires completed by each member of the Board and covering topics such as the composition of the Board, the quality and timeliness of information provided, relationships between the Board, Shareholders, employees and other stakeholders, and succession planning.
 The responses are collated by the Company Secretary, who presents a summary of the results to the Board for discussion.